Caregivers: Ask yourself these questions to know if a family is right for you

 Is their parenting style compatible with my caregiving style?

-If you’re unsure of any of the above, ask questions about what they do for a living, what they’re looking for in a nanny and if they’ve had a nanny before.
+If you’re unsure of any of the above, ask questions about what they do for a living, what they’re looking for in a caregiver and if they’ve had one before.
 You can also ask about their parenting styles and any schooling, religious or health beliefs you feel are important to caregiving.
 Getting a sense of their communication style, as well as hearing their answers, will tell you if you’d work well with them.

 “You want a relationship that fosters the open communication that is required to care for the child,” says Natalei Shafer, of Colorado Nanny.